stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 the channel:

-- s, the _starting sequence number_, is initialized to one greater than the sequence number of account MI after MI has been created.
+- s, the _starting sequence number_, is initialized to one greater than the sequence number of escrow account EI after EI has been created.
 It is the first available sequence number for iterations to consume.

 - i, the _iteration number_, is initialized to zero.
 It is incremented with